-During 2014/15, seven of the Council's Primary Schools adopted academy status (8 in 2013/14).
-In addition, a former residential home was donated to an Academy for use as a school.
-As a result Property, Plant & Equipment values, totalling £55.1m (£64.9m in 2013/14), have been removed from the balance sheet.
+During 2013/14, eight of the Council's Primary Schools adopted academy status (2 in 2012/13), as a result of which their Property, Plant & Equipment values, totalling £64.9m (£22.6m in 2012/13), have been removed from the balance sheet.
 This has been treated as a loss on disposal in these accounts, as the Council has effectively disposed of the schools for no receipt.
-In accordance with the accounting requirements of the Code, a debit of £55.1m has been posted in 2014/15 to Other Operating Expenditure in the Comprehensive Income and Expenditure Statement (see Note 9), with a corresponding reduction to long-term assets (property, plant & equipment - see Note 12).
-Accumulated revaluation gains of £14.7m (£11.3m in 2013/14) have been transferred from the Revaluation Reserve to the Capital Adjustment Account (both included in figures in Note 26) and, in order to ensure that the total "loss" does not impact on the General Fund, the debit of £55.1m has been reversed out to the Capital Adjustment Account through the Movement in Reserves Statement.
+In accordance with the accounting requirements of the Code, a debit of £64.9m has been posted in 2013/14 to Other Operating Expenditure in the Comprehensive Income and Expenditure Statement (see Note 9), with a corresponding reduction to long-term assets (property, plant & equipment - see Note 12).
+Accumulated revaluation gains of £11.3m (£6.6m in 2012/13) have been transferred from the Revaluation Reserve to the Capital Adjustment Account (both included in figures in Note 26) and, in order to ensure that the total "loss" does not impact on the General Fund, the debit of £64.9m has been reversed out to the Capital Adjustment Account through the Movement in Reserves Statement.